 Yes.
-The CARES Act also provides that an individual who has already exhausted their state unemployment benefits is eligible to receive an additional 13 weeks of Pandemic Emergency Unemployment Compensation (PEUC) through the end of December 2020.
+The CARES Act also provides that an individual who has already exhausted their state unemployment benefits is eligible to receive an additional 13 weeks of Pandemic Emergency Unemployment Compensation (PEUC) through t12/31/20.
 This means an individual may receive unemployment benefits for 39 weeks rather than the 26 weeks provided by most states.3